esarks/SkylerThomas2/09_chapter-07-amazing-grace-secular.md

 Zacchaeus wanted to see Jesus more than he wanted to maintain his reputation.
 He climbed a tree—ridiculous for a wealthy tax collector.
 And Jesus saw him, called him down, and offered relationship.
 That's grace—meeting us in our ridiculous, desperate seeking and saying, "Come down.
 I want to be with you."

 ---
 ## The Core Scripture Truth

-Here's the theological bedrock of everything we're exploring:
+Here's the theological bedrock of everything we're exploring in Ephesians 2:8-9:

-> "For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast."
->
-> — Ephesians 2:8-9 (The Message)

 Let's unpack this verse phrase by phrase, because it changes everything.